 Unlike earlier, when publishing houses were in control of the entire writing workflow from beginning to end, most publishing houses now, including large publishers, multinational publishers, and vernacular publishers outsource their copy-editing services.
 This is mainly because errors in the content/writing can undermine the validity of the overall content.

 Copy editing primarily focuses on preparing a content piece or document for publication by checking for various inconsistencies and mistakes the writers/authors may have missed.
-Editor should be aware of the mistakes to be avoided in copy-editing.
+Editors should be aware of the mistakes to be avoided in copy-editing.

 This blog aims to explore copy editing services and their impact on the publishing industry across regions including Europe, the USA, Canada, and the Middle East.